santhoshgaddamgsr/ai-ml-projects/deterministic-enterprise-ai-agent/README.md

-# 🧠 Agentic AI – RAG with LangGraph, Gemini & Docker
+# 🧠 Deterministic Agentic AI — RAG with LangGraph, Gemini & Docker

-This project is a **production-grade Agentic AI system** that answers questions using:
+This project demonstrates a **production-oriented deterministic agentic AI system** that answers user questions using:

-- Company knowledge (RAG)
+- **Company knowledge (RAG)**
-- Large Language Model (Gemini)
+- **Large Language Model (Google Gemini)**
-- Intelligent routing using semantic similarity
+- **Rule-based routing using semantic similarity**

-The agent decides **dynamically** whether to use company documents or the LLM based on how relevant the question is.
+The agent **deterministically decides** whether to use internal company documents or fall back to the LLM based on **vector similarity thresholds**, ensuring predictable and enterprise-safe behavior.

 ---

 ## 🚀 Architecture
 ```
 User Question
 ↓
-Vector Similarity (FAISS)
+Vector Similarity Search (FAISS)
 ↓
-Is it related to company data?
+Is the question related to company knowledge?
 ↓
+┌──────────────────────────┐
-YES → RAG Tool (Docs + Embeddings)
+│ YES → RAG Tool │
-NO → LLM Tool (Gemini)
+│ • Company documents │
+│ • Semantic retrieval │
+│ • Grounded response │
+└──────────────────────────┘
 ↓
+┌──────────────────────────┐
+│ NO → LLM Tool │
+│ • Gemini model │
+│ • General knowledge │
+└──────────────────────────┘
+↓
 Final Answer
 ```

-This avoids hallucinations and makes the system safe for enterprise use.
+This design minimizes hallucinations and provides **controlled AI behavior suitable for enterprise environments**.

 ---

-## 📚 Company Knowledge Used
+## 📚 Company Knowledge Base

+The following internal knowledge is used for retrieval:

-- Employees get 20 days of paid leave per year
+- Employees receive **20 days of paid leave per year**
-- Maternity leave is 6 months
+- **Maternity leave duration is 6 months**
-- Work from home is allowed 2 days per week
+- **Work-from-home is allowed 2 days per week**

-These are stored in a vector database and retrieved using semantic search.
+These documents are stored in a **FAISS vector database** and retrieved using **semantic search**.

 ---

+## 🧠 Agent Type

+This system implements a **deterministic agentic pipeline**.

+- Routing decisions are **rule-based**
+- LLM is **not allowed to control execution flow**
+- Same input always produces the same routing decision

+This design prioritizes:

+- predictability
+- auditability
+- cost control
+- reduced hallucination risk

+---

-## 🧠 Key Features
+## ✨ Key Features

+- LangGraph-based agent orchestration
-- LangGraph based agent routing
+- Deterministic routing using similarity thresholds
 - FAISS vector store for document retrieval
-- HuggingFace embeddings (MiniLM)
+- HuggingFace MiniLM embeddings
-- Gemini LLM for reasoning
+- Google Gemini for response generation
-- Conversation memory
-- FastAPI service
+- FastAPI backend service
-- Fully Dockerized
+- Fully Dockerized deployment

 ---